amaic/npm-dependency-injection/README.md

-npm packaged written with typescript.
+npm package written with typescript.
-Simle implementation of dependency injection logic with manual service registration.
+Simple implementation of dependency injection logic with manual service registration.